paulbarrera/JS-BUM-Mileage-Calculator/readme.md

 ECHO is on.
 # Javascript Business User Mileage Calculator

+1. Run off of index.html
+2. Enter Full Name and a password, emamil field requirement will show if not entered.
+Enter an email and then click on I'm Driving.
+It will take you to another html test page.
+I'm still working on the email regex.
+3. Countdown Timer Until Tax Day.
+4. Input current month, day and year. (still in progress)
+5. Odometer start and end calculator. (still in progrtess)
+6. Thanks mentors for your time.

 ## Overview
 If you use your car for work, this calculator will help you calculate your miles driven per trip and at the end of the year give you a total amount of miles driven for your tax form.